Murder of Richard Collins III: Proceedings

 Urbanski's trial began on December 11, 2019.
 The early proceedings of the trial hinged on Urbanski's hate crime charge.
 Deriving an argument from the racist memes found on Urbanski's phone and that surveillance video obtained showed Urbanski approaching Collins with a knife drawn, the prosecution argued that the crime was racially motivated.
 Urbanski's lawyers chiefly argued that he was too drunk to premeditate a killing, and that the state could not show sufficient cause from the images on Urbanski's phone alone.
 They also showed video of Urbanski singing and urinating into a drain after being placed in jail.
 The prosecution countered by showing body camera footage from Urbanski's arrest that showed him "speaking clearly and [walking] without assistance" and following police orders despite being visibly confused.

 The following week, Judge Lawrence Hill dropped the hate crime charge against Urbanski, calling the state's position "utter speculation" and stating that they failed to provide enough evidence that Urbanski targeted Collins solely on the virtue of his race.
 Solomon Comissiong, president of the university's Black Faculty and Staff Association, said he was "unsettled" by the ruling, and believed there was a correlation between Urbanski's racist online community and his actions.

 Verdict

 The prosecution, as before, largely rested their case on surveillance video and witness testimony that showed Urbanski approaching Collins with a knife drawn, and his apparently calm and collected behavior afterward.
 Urbanski's lawyers also relied on their former arguments, that Urbanski was simply too drunk to have planned a murder, calling the single stab wound that killed Collins "fluke-ish."

 Jurors deliberated for under two hours, finding Urbanski guilty of first-degree murder.
 Originally scheduled for April 16th, 2020, Urbanski's sentencing was delayed due to the COVID-19 pandemic, but on January 15, 2021, he was ultimately sentenced to life with the possibility of parole.

 Reaction and response

 Congressional

-Anthony Brown, one of Maryland's House representatives, introduced a resolution (co-signed by 55 other congresspersons) a few days later calling the murder "racially motivated."
+Anthony Brown, one of Maryland's former House representatives, introduced a resolution (co-signed by 55 other congresspersons) a few days later calling the murder "racially motivated."